-Value Definition

-- -1 INAPPLICABLE Question was not asked due to skip pattern. - -7 REFUSED Question was asked and respondent refused to answer question. - -8 DK Question was asked and respondent did not know answer. - -9 NOT ASCERTAINED Interviewer did not record the data.
+Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer -9 NOT ASCERTAINED Interviewer did not record the data

 Generally, values of -1, -7, -8, and -9 for non-expenditure variables have not been edited on this file.
-The values of -1 and -9 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire (located on the MEPS web site: http://www.meps.ahrq.gov/mepsweb/survey_comp/survey.jsp).
+The values of -1 and -9 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire (located on the MEPS Web site: www.meps.ahrq.gov/survey comp/survey questionnaires.jsp).

-2.4 Codebook Format
+2.3 Codebook Format